The engine is live

 Clipping relies on freelancers

-Run by the same operator, on aligned outcomes
+Run by the same operator, aligned on outcomes

 Ad campaigns buy placement in slots designed for ads